 Most toilet paper is manufactured from trees.
 “It requires at least 17 trees and 90,921 liters of water for a tonne of paper rolls.
 As the average person uses 100 rolls in a year, using regular toilet paper is not a sustainable habit.
 Consumers could use eco-friendly toilet paper made out of bamboo.
 As bamboo grows 39 inches within a 24-hour period, toilet paper made out of bamboo is a much more sustainable option compared to regular toilet paper,” according to Greenmatch.

 If you drink, try to limit your consumption of alcohol manufactured by companies that use a lot of resources like water, electricity, and so on.
 “Research the various producers and find out about their sustainability practices… Buy local wherever possible to reduce food miles… Opt for cans over bottles as they’re easier to recycle and cheaper to freight,” according to ABC Life.

 Similar to alcohol, it is advisable that you do a brief check on companies that follow pro-environment policies and buy their products instead of other brands.
 This action alone, when done on a large scale, will force businesses to change their manufacturing standards and practices to adhere to eco-friendly guidelines.

-Some businesses might shift to less-energy intensive production methods, some might implement better waste management systems, some may contribute a part of their revenues for environmental causes, and so on.
+Some businesses might shift to less-energy-intensive production methods, some might implement better waste management systems, some may contribute a part of their revenues to environmental causes, and so on.
 As long as companies are engaged in such endeavors, they should always be supported.

 6. Cut out long showers